Tesla Solar Roof Cost vs Solar Panels

 - Tesla hasn’t released technical data (wattage, efficiency, etc) on their solar tiles, so we aren’t really able to verify these energy production claims.

 - Obviously, a 5,000 square foot home is huge and probably wouldn’t be a single story home, so our savings estimate for that one is likely skewed.
 However, we kept all our examples as a single story home so we could compare apples-to-apples costs.

 - Keep in mind that the calculator above doesn’t know your personal electricity use, so these savings amounts might be higher than what you can actually achieve.
 Without knowing more about the workings of the calculator, we’re left in the dark.

-That being said, the calculator still performs one basic function well: it shows that a Tesla Solar Roof seems to be a good financial investment.
+That being said, the calculator still performs one basic function well: it shows that a Tesla Solar Roof could be a good financial investment.

-How do Tesla’s costs compare to traditional solar installations?
-First off, Tesla’s tiles are more expensive than normal old solar panels.
+Right off the bat, let’s say this: Tesla’s tiles are more expensive than normal solar panels.
 That makes sense as it’s really two products in one: roofing and solar.